 In April, international media watchdog Reporters Without Borders placed India at 142 out of 180 countries at the 2020 Press Freedom Index.
 Prakash Javadekar, the Union Information and Broadcasting Minister of India, dismissed the report and said India “enjoys absolute freedom”.

 “There is a chilling effect of taking action against one journalist so that others don't question too,” said Zubair Ahmed, a journalist based out of Andaman Islands.
 Ahmed was arrested in April for questioning the state’s move to quarantine people based on their call records on Twitter.

-In March, an investigative report by The Caravan claimed that Prime Minister Narendra Modi had requested the owners and editors of select news organisations to publish “positive stories” about the pandemic.
-Further scrutiny revealed that most cooperated, or at least exhibited restraint when questioning the government.
+In March, an investigative report by The Caravan said that Prime Minister Narendra Modi requested the owners and editors of select news organisations to publish “positive stories” about the pandemic.
+Further scrutiny revealed that most of them followed through, while others exhibited restraint while questioning the government.

-Vrinda Grover, Indian lawyer and human rights activist, told VICE News that in addition to cracking down on journalists, state and police officials are increasingly entangling journalist in bureaucratic restrictions and legal battles.
+Vrinda Grover, Indian lawyer and human rights activist, told VICE News that along with using the law to crack down on journalists, the state and police officials are also ensuring that the journalists get entangled in a complicated battle.

 “During the pandemic, very stringent, non-bailable sections are being invoked against journalists,” she said.
 “For instance, in [senior journalist] Vinod Dua’s case, sedition offence has been raised.
 In Supriya’s case, it is the Scheduled Caste/Scheduled Tribe (Prevention of Atrocities) Act that is being misused.
 The government is blatantly deploying criminal law to strangle freedom of press.”